e0397123/D-score/README.md

 ```

 <hr>

 # 2020-11-17

-Start maintaining a simplified pytorch-version
+Start maintaining a simplified pytorch-version at branch `torch`.